Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls to list firles (-t1) to list the last 10 lines | head for the first lines sort to sort file | uniq to identfy uniqe files and -u grep command Display lines containing the pattern “root” -i to ignore case sensitive  from the file etc/passwd
+ls to list firles (-t1) to list the last 10 lines | head for the first lines sort to sort file | uniq to identfy uniqe files and -u grep command Display lines containing the pattern “root” -i to ignore case sensitive  from the file etc/passwd grep -i to desplay thenumber of lines contains the puttern ben without case sinsitive (-i) in the file /etc/passwd